carbon-language/carbon-lang/docs/design/generics/details.md

 The requirements determine which types are values of a given type-of-type.
-The set of names in a type-of-type determines the API of a generic type value and define the result of qualified member name lookup.
+The set of names in a type-of-type determines the API of a generic type value and define the result of [member access](/docs/design/expressions/member_access.md) into the type-of-type.

 This general structure of type-of-types holds not just for interfaces, but others described in the rest of this document.